University of California Santa Barbara, USA, and IZA, Germany

 “Climate policy and labor markets.”
 In: Fullerton, D., and C. Wolfram (eds).
 The Design and Implementation of U.S. Climate Policy.
 Chicago, IL: University of Chicago Press, 2012.

-Balancing the benefits of environmental regulations for everyone and the costs to workers and firmsOlivier Deschenes, July 2014Environmental regulations such as air quality standards can lead to notable improvements in ambient air quality and to related health benefits.
-But they impose additional production costs on firms and may reduce productivity, earnings, and employment, especially in sectors exposed to trade and intensive in labor.
-The limited empirical evidence suggests that the benefits are likely to outweigh the costs.MoreLess
+Balancing the benefits of environmental regulations for everyone and the costs to workers and firmsOlivier Deschenes, November 2018Environmental regulations such as air quality standards can lead to notable improvements in ambient air quality and to related health benefits.
+But they impose additional production costs on firms and may reduce productivity, earnings, and employment, especially in sectors exposed to trade and intensive in labor and energy.
+Growing empirical evidence suggests that the benefits are likely to outweigh the costs.MoreLess